eralpkaraduman/eralpkaraduman.com/content/home.md

 **I'm available for hire!**
 I've just recently shipped a new product,
-and now looking for the next exciting project to work on.
+And now looking for the next exciting project to work on.
 [Download my CV](https://www.dropbox.com/s/b2num7k90prd0oz/eralp_karaduman_CV_mobile_software_developer.pdf?dl=1)

 Best ways to contact me would be;